nubbsterr/ELK-SIEM-Setup/README.md

 Otherwise, we can continue and make a Local Account with out desired credentials and set up security questions.
 Then we get to disable all of the spyware that Microsoft attempts to install or enable, <strong>say no to EVERYTHING.</strong> Cortana will annoy us once more before finally leaving us alone and letting the Windows install totally finish.
 ![It's finally over...](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/windows-success.png)

-Additionally, once you load up Windows, you can debloat it using [the instructions in this lovely GitHub repo](https://github.com/Raphire/Win11Debloat).
-This will improve Windows' performance by removing random apps and disabling telemetry.
+Additionally, once you load up Windows, <strong>you can debloat it using [the instructions in this lovely GitHub repo](https://github.com/Raphire/Win11Debloat).</strong> This will improve Windows' performance by removing random apps and disabling telemetry.
 The README will guide you through everything, as it did for me!
 Once you're done there, you should check for updates in Settings and install any and all security patches and whatnot.

 # Intermission: Simulating Events in a Controlled Environment
 The following 2 sections will go over running simulated incidents and triaging them through our SIEM.
 These sections are highly recommended to go through but totally optional!
 However, they will prove a fine amount of competence with root-cause analysis, incident response, how to triage attacks and how to map an incident with both the Kill Chain framework and MITRE ATT&CK Entreprise matrix.
 Simply put, there is a lot of info to unpack, but it is well worth your time!

 Read through the attack story, understand the TTPs at play, and run through each pre-incident step in preparation for running the attack!
 When your ready, I will guide you through the incident; how to simulate, triage and respond to the incident in a professional manner.
 The last incident is rather difficult; it is far more nuanced and goes over many TTPs and contains more setup.
 I wouldn't blame you if you skip it, but if you don't you will learn a TON from it.

-# Incident #1: Attack Story, TTPS, Kill Chain Diagram and Incident Steps
+# Incident #1: Attack Story, TTPs, Kill Chain Diagram and Incident Steps
 Sally from Accounting sees an urgent email from her coworker (a similar, but fake email address!) that declares something is wrong with her device, requiring her to 1) Shut off Windows Defender and 2) Run a pre-configured script in her PowerShell terminal...

 Unbeknownst to Sally, the payload she runs in her PowerShell terminal opens a reverse shell on the attackers' machine.
 SOC was notified of Defender being shut off but also the script being ran in PowerShell.